aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/installation/v150-Upgrade.md

     -   the config file conversion script will:
         -   update your config file in a manner that supports both CIDR management schemes (but continues to leverage the previous mechanism)
         -   copy your currently configured CIDR ranges into the appropriate DynamoDB tables (optional, but recommended)
-    -   you can change your IP address mechanism for any vpc at any time
+    -   you can change your IP address mechanism for any VPC at any time
     -   customers can mix and match IP address management mechanisms as they choose (`provided`, `lookup`, and `dynamic`)

 ## 1.2.
 Upgrade Caveats